PoojaBibin27/Bellabeat_Analysis/README.md

 The ROCCC analysis:
 The data is Reliable and Original.
 However, the sample size is 30.
 There are a lot of inconsistencies and errors.
 The weight CSV file is incomplete and has data only for few people.
 The dataset is recorded for a period of 1 month in 2016.
 The data is not current.

+## The Process Phase

+I did the following preprocessing steps on the data in an Excel Sheet using PowerQuery:

+- Removed Duplicates
+- Consistent Naming across different files
+- Checked for data types of all columns
+- Checked for null values
+- Created a new column to calculate Average time in Bed not asleep using existing columns
+- Merged all relevant data into a single file and named it the "final_df"